JuliaAstro/FITSIO.jl/doc/index.rst

 describing the characteristics of a particle: its speed, its mass, and its name (codified as a 20-character string).

-.. class:: ColumnDef

-   This type describe one column in an ASCII/binary table.
-It contains three fields:

-   1. `typestr` is a string which identifies the name of the column.
-      (Beware: this specifies the *name* and not the *type*: alas, this is how the CFITSIO library names things!).
-   2. `formstr` specifies the data type and the repetition count.
-It is a string made by a number (the repetition count) followed by a letter specifying the type (in the example above, ``D`` stands for `Float64`, ``E`` stands for Float32, ``A`` stands for ``Char``).
-Refer to the CFITSIO documentation for more information about the syntax of this parameter.
-   3. `unitstr` specifies the measure unit of this field.
-It is used only as a comment.

 .. function:: fits_create_ascii_table(f::FITSFile, numrows::Integer, coldefs::Array{ColumnDef}, extname::String)

    Append a new HDU containing an ASCII table.
 The table will have `numrows` rows (this parameter can be set to zero), each initialized with the default value.
-The columns are specified by the `coldefs` variable, which is an array of :class:`ColumnDef` types.
+The columns are specified by the `coldefs` variable, which is an array of tuples.
+Each tuple must have three string fields:

+   1. The name of the column.
+   2. The data type and the repetition count.
+It must be a string made by a number (the repetition count) followed by a letter specifying the type (in the example above, ``D`` stands for `Float64`, ``E`` stands for Float32, ``A`` stands for ``Char``).
+      Refer to the CFITSIO documentation for more information about the syntax of this parameter.
+   3. The measure unit of this field.
+This is used only as a comment.

    The value of `extname` sets the "extended name" of the table, i.e., a string that in some situations can be used to refer to the HDU itself.